 News

 Contact the NHS urgently if it is black, tarry and smells bad, especially if you have tummy pain."
-Several grave factors could lead to the appearance of black stool: Liver disease Stomach cancer ...
+Several grave factors could lead to the appearance of black stool: Liver disease ...

+If your stools turn black for no apparent reason, you should see your doctor.
 You should urgently contact the NHS if your stool is black, tarry, smells foul, and is accompanied by stomach pain.
-Red stools can result from eating beetroot or consuming red food dye in food and ...

 Some results have been hidden because they may be inaccessible to you